-- Level-based Limitations - The platform can only accommodate character levels one through three, as only the first-level cleric and magic-user spells have been integrated into the system (along with one or two second-level magic-user spells such as Web).
+- Level-based Limitations - The platform can only accommodate character levels one through four, as only the first and second-level cleric and magic-user spells have been integrated into the system.
 The future incorporation of all cleric and magic-user spells will certainly require a significant developmental effort.

 - Very Limited Bestiary - Only a few dozen monsters have been integrated into the platform.
-Mechanisms exist to rather easily add new monsters, but they likely won't be added unless an author requires a specific set of them.
+Mechanisms exist to rather easily add new monsters, but they likely won't be added unless an author requires them.

-- Random Encounters and Loot - The platform hasn't yet been developed to allow for random encounters when travelling from one area to another (or, perhaps, resting within a fairly dangerous place).
-Likewise, no mechanism exists yet to randomly assign loot to an object (such as picking an encountered chest, where the quest author hasn't already placed some valuables within).
+- Random Encounters - The platform hasn't yet been developed to allow for random encounters when travelling from one area to another (or, perhaps, resting within a fairly dangerous place).

 - Limited Ability to Travel - The BrowserQuests™ platform is certainly NOT an "open world" game where players can travel wherever and whenever they wish.
 Rather, players are limited to only those encounter areas that are "reachable" from the current area they find themselves within.
-While the Mairigan continent is fully mapped within the game (so players can view all 60 or so countries within the continent and learn more about them), they currently can't travel outside the beginning country of Pirapa.
+While the Mairigan continent is fully mapped within the game (so players can view all 60 or so countries within the continent and learn more about them), they can't just travel to wherever they wish.

 - Variety of Other Basic Fantasy RPG Rules - While the Basic Fantasy RPG ruleset has been adopted by the BrowserQuests™ platform, many of its more intricate rules have not been integrated (while others have, but were subsequently changed to better fit the online, persistent context of the RPG).